About us

 • Be sure your bike is in good mechanical condition.

-• CPSC approved helmets must be worn at all times while riding.
+• CPSC approved helmets must always be worn while riding.

 • You will obey traffic laws.
 Drive your bike as you would your car.